Skip to content

 The answer is 3/10.

 To divide fractions, multiply the first fraction by the reciprocal of the second fraction.
-The reciprocal is made by flipping the numerator and denominator.
+The reciprocal is found by flipping the numerator and denominator.

 1. Keep the first fraction.